alanyihengxu/office-hero/ReadMe.txt

-# Name of application:
+# Name of application: Office Hero
 # Version: 0.2

 # who did what:
-1. Alan Xu: Buttons, Page Navigation, Constants class
+1.
 2.
 3.
 3.